Bhargavvv412/ByteBenders/README.md

 fashion and reduce textile waste by encouraging users to reuse wearable garments instead of discarding them.

-ReWear is a web-based platform that makes it easy for users to exchange unused clothes.
-You can either swap directly with others or redeem clothing using points.
-The main goal is to encourage sustainable fashion and reduce textile waste by reusing wearable garments.

 ---

 ## 🌟 Key Features